h0tc0d3/arch-packages/kernel/README.md

 This is because zstd's upstream API is supports many other use cases, and does not follow the kernel style guide, while the kernel API is focused on the kernel's use cases, and follows the kernel style guide.

+## 0007-string.patch

+For Kernel 5.14+
+Optimize performance of kernel code for working with strings.